Vivero/Kerbal-VR/README.md

 For instructions on how to use the mod, see the [User Guide](https://github.com/Vivero/Kerbal-VR/wiki/User-Guide).

-For guidance on compiling this project and other project documentation, see the [Build Guide](https://github.com/Vivero/Kerbal-VR/wiki/Build-Guide).
+For guidance on compiling this project and other project documentation, see the [Build Guide](https://github.com/Vivero/Kerbal-VR/wiki/Build-Guide)

-**NOTE:** When VR is enabled, the game screen on your PC will appear locked up.
-This is by design and intended to improve the performance (higher FPS).
-Once you disable VR, the regular game screen *should* return to normal.

 ## RasterProp Monitor